Ivan Boldirev: Professional career

 Boldirev turned pro in 1969 and spent his entire first season with Boston's CHL affiliate in Oklahoma City.
-Boldirev was called up to Boston as a spare body for the 1970 NHL playoffs, but he didn't play a game as Boston romped to their first championship since 1941.
-However, in a quirk of history, he managed to get his name engraved on the Stanley Cup before he dressed for his first NHL game--the only forward or defencemen ever to do so.
-After the 1969-70 season, the NHL tightened its policy so that players must have participated in a playoff game to have their names engraved on the Stanley Cup.
+Boldirev was called up to Boston as a spare player for the 1970 NHL playoffs, but did not play a game as Boston romped to their first championship since 1941.
+However, in a quirk of history, he managed to get his name engraved on the Stanley Cup before he dressed for his first NHL game.

 Boldirev was back in Oklahoma City for the 1970–71, although he received his first NHL action with a two-game callup to the Bruins.
 During this period, Boston was one of the best, deepest squad in the NHL, and for a young player to crack their roster was a formidable task.
 Boldirev was in a group of players (Reggie Leach and Rick MacLeish, each of whom would star for Flyers later in the decade, were others) who were good enough to play for many NHL squads but were instead stuck in Boston's system, and would need a trade to get the opportunity they needed.

 Boldirev started the 1971–72 as a depth player in Boston, but received his big break partway into the season when he was dealt to the hapless California Golden Seals.
 On the talent-starved Seals, Boldirev received the chance he needed and blossomed into a solid NHL player, finishing fourth on the team with 16 goals and 41 points.
-By 1973–74, he finished second on the Seals with 25 goals and 56 points.
+By 1973–74, he finished with 25 goals and 56 points.

 In 1974, Boldirev was dealt to the Chicago Black Hawks, where he would go on to the most productive phase of his career.
 He immediately established himself as one of the team's top players, posting 24 goals and 67 points in 1974–75.
 He posted 60+ points in each of his five seasons in Chicago, and by the late 1970s had replaced Stan Mikita as the team's top offensive player.
 He led the Black Hawks in goals, assists, and points in 1976–77 and 1977–78, and was selected to play in the 1978 NHL All-Star Game.